Poplingo is built for reading, not translating

 Frontend developer · Creator of Poplingo

-I am based in Dongguan and have spent more than a decade on frontend work, obsessed with making complex things simple to use.
-Before Poplingo, I built smaller products like vue-color-avatar and V2EX Polish.
+I am based in Dongguan and have spent more than a decade on frontend work, focused on making complex tools feel simple.
+Before Poplingo, I built smaller projects like vue-color-avatar and V2EX Polish.

 I write code during the day and read a lot of English content the rest of the time.
-Poplingo started as a tool for my own reading habits, and I only cleaned it up to share once it felt genuinely useful.
+Poplingo started from my own reading habits and is now a product I maintain long-term.
+I still cut features based on how I actually read, and membership helps keep development and upkeep going.
 If something is still not good enough, tell me directly.

-A few things I will not compromise on
+A few product principles I will not budge on

 I will